huanruizhang111/Portfolio-Management-using-Deep-Deterministic-Policy-Gradient/README.md

 **Poster.pdf**: The proposal of this project before I start.
 This poster gives the overview of my ideas and how I approaching the problem.

 **Report.pdf**: The final report of this project.
-This report states full detail from background introduction, problem formulation, problem classifitcation, solution method, implementation, results, conclusion, and references.
+This report states full detail from background introduction, problem formulation, problem classifitcation, solution methods, implementation, results, conclusion, and references.